swollen lymph nodes in cats

 Lymph nodes are organs found throughout the body that play a key role in the body’s immune response to foreign invaders.
 When lymph nodes are inflamed due to illness, they increase in size and can be tender to the touch.
-Lymphadenopathy is the medical term for enlarged lymph nodes.
+Lymphadenopathy is the medical term for enlarged or swollen lymph nodes.

-Today’s blog will focus on lymphadenopathy in cats.
 Lymphadenopathy can occur due to any illness, be it severe or minor, in humans and cats alike.
 However, lymphadenopathy in cats is much more common due to severe illness.

 Generally, cats with lymphadenopathy feel poorly.
 They will likely be lethargic and depressed with decreased appetites.
 If the lymph nodes in the neck are enlarged, swallowing may be painful and will also affect your cat’s appetite.

 While you may not notice enlarged lymph nodes, your vet will.
 Lymph nodes are present throughout the body, but peripheral nodes can be felt in the neck, in front of the shoulder, and behind both knees.

 Lymphadenopathy can occur in response to any illness, including: